Company: Terminology and definition

 A company can be defined as an "artificial person", invisible, intangible, created by or under law, with a discrete legal capacity (or "personality"), perpetual succession, and a common seal.
 Except for some senior positions, companies remain unaffected by the death, insanity, or insolvency of an individual member.

 Etymology

 The English word, "company", has its origins in the Old French term compagnie (first recorded in 1150), meaning "society, friendship, intimacy; body of soldiers", which came from the Late Latin word companio ("one who eats bread with you"), first attested in the Salic law (c.
 AD 500) as a calque of the Germanic expression gahlaibo (literally, "with bread"), related to Old High German galeipo ("companion") and to Gothic gahlaiba ("messmate").

 Semantics and usage

 By 1303, the word company referred to trade guilds.
-The usage of the term company to mean "business association" was first recorded in 1553, and the abbreviation "co." dates from 1769.
+The usage of the term company to mean "business association" was first recorded in the 1550s, and the abbreviation "co." dates from 1769.

 In English law, a company is a body corporate or corporation company registered under the Companies Acts or under similar legislation.